-Stack emission monitoring can be useful for a number of reasons.
+Stack emission monitoring can be useful for several reasons.
 These are mostly to comply with the limits set in part A1, A2 and part B permits, but can also be:

-- to comply with the limits set in WID and LCPD.
+- To comply with the limits specified in WID and LCPD.

 - For the calibration of CEMs.